 Hearing a language that is not understood; speaking in an imaginary language; learning to pronounce words of a language that is not understood ; communicating with someone whose language is not understood; exploring the organic connections between the voice, the rest of the body, and the space… All these situations allow us access to an intrinsic expressiveness of language that is independent of the meaning of the words.
 The implementation of these situations opens up the possibility of developing movement and vocal composition in this primary level of language expression.

 Intertwining movements and significations

 Moving and simultaneously describing one’s own movement or intention to another stimulates the dancer’s body awareness as well as his awareness of the other’s presence.
-This is an original situation in which he exposes himself both corporeally and as an individual.
-Through solo and group improvisations, the dancers train to experience these two states of consciousness at the same time.
+This is an original situation in which he exposes himself bodily, and simultaneously lets his thoughts and feelings regarding this exposure being seen.
+Through solo and group improvisations, the dancers train to experience these two relations at the same time.

 Relation to texts

 In this research, the dancers approach the texts of theatrical and literary works as partners.
 The goal is then not to embody a character or a speech, but to welcome the text as the voice and presence of a person as part of the improvisation.
 The diction of the text by the dancer is thus determined by his feelings towards it.

 Social dances determine emotional states and relations between individuals.

 These dances thus determine an intercorporeal “communication” between the dancers, and create interindividual physical networks.
 Similarly, among animals, we observe the existence of a corporeal level of communication that determines relations and exchanges.
 Being aware of the power of the body in establishing communications enables the dancers to perform improvisations in which they approach the movement not as a mere expression of their personality, but as it determines and transforms the relations between individuals, and as it is determined by them.

 First research time: 02 – 18 January, Residenz, Schauspiel Leipzig